abellion/xenus/docs/README.md

 When mutating a document, Xenus will try to find the corresponding getter and setter for you so you don't have to use the quite verbose `setXXX()` and `getXXX` methods.

-- A getter is a method whose name starts with `get` and its followed by the property name.
+- A getter is a method whose name starts with `get` and is followed by the property name.
-- A setter is a method whose name starts with `set` and its followed by the property name.
+- A setter is a method whose name starts with `set` and is followed by the property name.

 Now, when typing `$user->name` or `$user->name = 'Antoine'`, the `getName()` and `setName()` methods will be used.